By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 How companies become attractive employers: Employer branding can not be prescribed

 Employer branding is also important, especially for small companies.
 Because if a company is made attractive to applicants, it must automatically become attractive to its employees.
 In this way, tight markets always have good effects.

 With “Employer Branding”, Katja Nagel has written a book that provides strategy and HR managers in the company with ideas on how to create the best framework conditions in order to become an attractive employer.

 What to do when good people are rare?

 Because, look closely: what does the best people in your industry think of working with you?
 Or what can you do to ensure that the best people in your industry break the booth?

 The appropriate weapon in the “war for talent” seemed to have been found in the 90s.
 With “Employer Branding”, companies were geared towards the goal of becoming an attractive “employer brand”.

 The bill went up.
 And even more.
 After all, companies that relied on Employer Brandig increased satisfaction levels among the entire workforce, reducing the sick-leave rate and even theft rate.

-Today, it is therefore no longer a question of “whether”, but “how” of employer branding.
-Expert Katja Nagel provides very good insights in her book “Employer Branding”, which has now been published by Linde.
+Today it is therefore no longer a question of “whether”, but rather “how” of employer branding.
+The expert Katja Nagel provides very good insights in her book “Employer Branding”, which has now been published by Linde.

 Bad working atmosphere with little return